I Wrote for Love a Plenty

 Sonnet 113

-A poet does not write, he only dreams,
+A poet does not write—he only dreams,

-Capturing vivid images in ink;
+Rendering vivid images in ink;

-One moment here of death and wretchedness,
+One moment, scenes of death and wretchedness,

-Of peace and harmony and endless bliss
+Then peace and harmony and endless bliss—

-But may his writing ever be of truth;
+But may his writing ever be of truth—

-May with his pen stroked stirrings there induce,
+And may his pen stroked stirrings there induce,

 Some poignant thought that measures word or deed.